chriseshleman/chriseshleman.github.io/_posts/2017-10-28-Hello-World-3.md

 Much of the the steel, copper and aluminum the greater New York area exports heads to Pennsylvania and Ohio.
 I pulled Quarterly Census of Employment and Wages data for those states over the past few years (April data only).
 I stuck to NAICS code 331: primary metal manufacturing.

 And, well, maybe there was a dip last year (looking at April 2016 versus 2013-2015) in relevant employment.
-Ohio first, then Pennsylvania below:
+Ohio on the left, then Pennsylvania on the right:

 ![Primary metal manufacturing, Ohio.]({{site.baseurl}}/images/Ohio.png)
 ![Primary metal manufacturing, Pennsylvania.]({{site.baseurl}}/images/Penn.png)